seth-way/degs-o-kev-bacon/README.md

 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
 ## WINS:
 - The game ties together several new concepts I wasn't sure I could pull off.
 My idea required using a drag-n-drop interface, creating SVG paths to clip images to various shapes & using [framer-motion](https://www.framer.com/motion/) to create smooth animations.
 All these new concepts came together nicely & I'm happy with the final UI.
 - The app's various pieces of state became cumbersome to work with & so I made a decision to refactor all state to use a [ZuStand](https://zustand.docs.pmnd.rs/getting-started/introduction) store.
 It took time away from developing new features, but overall it was worth it.
-After the refactor, managing state became much more cut & dry and I was able to work with a useful new library in the process.
+After the refactor, managing state became much more cut & dry.
+Most importantly, I was able to work with a useful new library in the process.

 ## CHALLENGES:
 - The DnD-Kit Library comes with several useful new hooks.
 However, my use case was unique and so finding relevant examples was an issue.
 It required patience, trial & error & lots of debugging to integrate into my app.